 - Shaking or tremors in parts of the body.

 While rare, severe side effects of Adderall use can include:

 - Paranoia, aggression, or hostility.

 Any of these more serious side effects may require a visit to an emergency room or doctor.

-Signs of Overdose
+Signs & Symptoms of Adderall Overdose

-Some may question whether overdose is possible with the seemingly mild level of stimulant in Adderall.
-However, because amphetamine is such a powerful stimulant, overdose can result in some serious, potentially life-threatening symptoms.
+Because amphetamine is such a powerful stimulant, overdose can result in some serious, potentially life-threatening symptoms.
 The symptoms are referred to as sympathomimetic toxidrome, which refers to toxicity that affects the sympathetic nervous system.
 This includes:

-If overdose is severe enough, these symptoms can lead to potential lethal results.
+If overdose is severe enough, these symptoms can lead to potentially lethal results.
 If Adderall or another stimulant overdose is suspected, it is important to get the person experiencing the symptoms into emergency care as soon as possible.
-According to the Centers for Disease Control, while occurrence of this syndrome has been decreasing to some degree, it is still important to continue efforts to stop abusing amphetamine-based drugs like Adderall.
+According to the Centers for Disease Control, while occurrence of this syndrome has been decreasing to some degree, it is still important to continue efforts to stop misusing amphetamine-based drugs like Adderall.

 When an individual is struggling with miuse of or addiction to a drug like Adderall, it is important to start the process of recovery by stopping use of the drug and allowing it to be eliminated from the body.
 This detox process can be very challenging, however, because the withdrawal symptoms can be uncomfortable, and potentially even painful.
 Withdrawal from Adderall can involve: